dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 monitor_t monitors[MON_LEN];
 ```

 See those `prev` and `next` variables?
-Intuitively, the `prev` variable points
+Here the `prev` variable points
-to the previous `monitor_t` structure and `next` next.
+to the previous `monitor_t` structure and `next`, next.
 And, if either of those
-pointer variables have `NULL` then it is to be assumed that the `focused`
+pointer variables has `NULL` then it is to be assumed that the `focused`
-monitor is at the end or, the beginning of the monitor list.
+monitor is either at the end or at the beginning of the monitor list.

 ## Workspaces